ApolloAuto/apollo/modules/planning/README.md

 Apollo 5.5, which focuses on curb-to-curb autonomous driving on urban roads, introduced 2 new planning scenarios.

-Apollo 6.0, which focuses on intellegence of autonomous driving, introduced two new planning modes: E2E mode and Hybrid mode.
+Apollo 6.0, which focuses on data-driven development of autonomous driving, introduced two new planning modes: E2E mode and Hybrid mode, by which we demonstrate the new capability of dynamically nudginng a moving obstacle.
+These two modes also define a series of APIs where developers can generate thier own training data and bring in their own models.

+**Note:** The current development of E2E mode is in early stage where it is fined-tuned more for the dynamic nudge scenario rather than comprehensive ones.
+So suboptimality is expected when running other scenarios in simulation.
+E2E mode and Hybrid mode are not tested on real vehicle yet.
+The work on data-driven planning is still in progress and welcomes any collaboration by any means including algorithms, models and data.

 ## E2E Mode
    ![](images/e2e_mode.png)
 ### How to Enable
+- Change the configuration "learning_mode" in apollo/modules/planning/conf/planning_config.pb.txt to be "E2E_TEST" if Apollo is run in simulation or "E2E" on real vehicle
+- Change the configuration "model_type" in apollo/modules/planning/conf/scenario/learning_model_sample_config.pb.txt to be either "CNN_LSTM" or "CNN" and adapt the following "cpu_model_file" and "gpu_model_file" file paths.
+"CNN_LSTM" is the preferred model for now.

 ### Model Inputs and Outputs

-### Parameters
+- Model input consists of a birdview image centered by vehicle pose and vehicle current velocity.
+- Model output is planning trajectory

 ## Hybrid Mode
    ![](images/hybrid_mode.png)